fatih-keles/30-min-workshops/auto-rest/README.md

 ##  3. Create Your Tables (1 min)
 Logout from *Administration Services* and login using *Workspace Sign-In*

 Login with **DEMO** user and create your data structure.
 For ease of use I will use *Sql Workshop > Utilities > Quick SQL* tool.
+Check out *Settings* for all capabilities, this is really a productivity tool that you can create *PL/SQL API* or add *Audit Columns* and have *History*.

-The below snippet generates SQL for us, tables, triggers, even generates sample data. *Save SQL Script* then *Review and Run*.
+The below snippet generates SQL for us, tables, triggers, it even generates some sample data so that we can test our application.
 ```
 departments /insert 4
    name /nn